-Definition of Pot Limit
+Definition of pot limit

-"Pot Limit" means that the variant of poker in question does not allow, as in the variants of poker without limits, to put all its carpet in play at any time.
-Therefore, there are betting limits that are calculated relative to the size of the pot.
-For example, in the No Limit Hold’em, if you have a €100 stack, you can bet it on flop, even if the pot in flop is €10.
-In no-limit variations, it is the size of your stack that will determine your maximum bet, not the size of the pot.
-In a "Pot Limit" variation, you would not be able to bet more than $10.
-The poker Pot Limit type is most popular in the Omaha.
+"Pot limit" means that the poker variant in question does not allow, as in no-limit poker variants, to put one's entire stack into play at any time.
+So there are betting limits that are calculated relative to the size of the pot.
+For example, in no-limit hold'em, if you have a 100??? stack, you can bet it on the flop, even if the flop pot is 10???.
+In no-limit variants, the size of your stack will determine your maximum bet, not the size of the pot.
+In a pot limit variant, you would not be able to bet more than 10???.
+The pot limit type of poker is most popular in Omaha.

 Why do we play mostly Pot Limit Omaha?

 If you see a poker variant that is pot limit, chances are it will be Omaha.
 The reason being that in Omaha, the preflop hands are closer together than in Hold'em.
 While you can have a huge advantage between two hands in Hold'em (an 80%/20% for example), this is never the case in Omaha.
 The big equity gaps between two hands will be more like 65%/35%.
 For this reason, a limit is imposed on each bet.